wclr/cycle-async-driver/README.md

 // you can use custom helpers name httpDriver = attachHelpers(httpDriver, {
   flatten: ['successful', 'failed'],
-  seletorMethod: 'onlyIf' // if `false` will not attach })
+  selectorMethod: 'onlyIf' // if `false` will not attach })

 ...